 Los Chorros is one of Costa Rica’s best kept secrets.
 Located in the small town of Tacares de Grecia and popular with Costa Rican natives but relatively unknown to tourists, this is a great spot for an afternoon hike or swim through crystal clear rain forest water.
 If you’re feeling ambitious, try rappelling down the 200-foot waterfall during one of the many guided tours available each day. – $4 – Dry Season only

 This park gives you the rare opportunity to witness the natural wonder and fury of an active volcano at a safe distance.
 Considered by many to be the most breathtaking view in Costa Rica, Poás Volcano National Park also holds one of the largest active volcanoes in the world.
 On a clear day it is possible to see both the Pacific and Atlantic coasts from its rugged volcanic-formed mountains. – $15 entrance fee

 This vitally important nature reserve is home to protected birds and wildlife as well as to transitional forests found nowhere else on earth.
 A bird watcher’s dream, this area includes 330 migratory and native bird species, including the rare Scarlet Macaw.
-The 750 acre refuge is virtually unknown to the masses and offers a glimpse of the true wild heart of nature in Costa Rica. – $50, includes lunch.
+The 750 acre refuge is virtually unknown and offers a glimpse of the true wild heart of nature in Costa Rica. – $50, includes lunch.

 Baldí Hot Springs Tour Package

 Start your adventure gliding across the top of a rain forest on a zip line canopy tour and end with a relaxing dip in the volcano heated Baldí Hot Springs.
 There are 25 pools, rising in temperature with the elevation.
 Soak and relax while enjoying a view of the active Arenal Volcano.
 This package includes lunch and dinner at the hot springs.

 – $51 day pass (Lunch and dinner included)